DNSheng/livestream-wrapper/README.md

 Thus, any input to livestreamer should work for the wrapper.

 ## TODO:
-  - Transfer all arguments beyond $channel and $quality to livestreamer
   - Display titles of online channels
     - Can't be done with only livestreamer, need another tool
-  - Add commands to reorder alias list (low priority)
   - Checking channel status may need to be fixed if found unreliable
   - Add tags to aliases (website, genre, game, etc.)
   	- livestream tag CHANNEL TAG